vgangaprasad/calls_and_text_data_analysis/README.md

 There are three different kinds of telephone numbers, each with a different format:

-1. Fixed lines start with an area code enclosed in brackets.
+1. Land lines start with an area code enclosed in brackets.
 The area codes vary in length but always begin with 0.
 Example: "(022)40840621".

 2. Mobile numbers have no parentheses, but have a space in the middle of the number to help readability.
 The mobile code of a mobile number is its first four digits and they always start with 7, 8 or 9.
 Example: "93412 66159".